GoogleCloudPlatform/identity-labs-google-cloud/service-accounts/hub-spoke-projects/README.md

 1. You may be asked if you want to enable the Cloud Resource Manager API (`cloudresourcemanager.googleapis.com`).
 Enter "y" to confirm.

-1. Enable the IAM, IAM Credentials, and Compute Engine APIs in **both** of the new projects.
+1. Enable the IAM, IAM Credentials, Compute Engine, and Resource Manager APIs in **both** of the new projects.

     ```
     gcloud services enable iam.googleapis.com